Core ConceptRead this first — the foundation of the topic

 Prevention - Sunlight exposure, milk, fish, fortified foods

-Answer: Rickets caused by Vitamin D deficiency, prevented by adequate sunlight and calcium-rich foods
+Answer: Rickets caused by Vitamin D deficiency, prevented by adequate sunlight and calcium-rich foods.

-Match the pathogen with disease
+Worked Example 2: Match the pathogen with disease.

 1